homairanabavi/Intro-to-HTML/README.md

-Open the underneath Text.txt file to learn more about HTML.
+Open the above Text.txt file to learn more about HTML.